compsys-progtools/fall2025/index.md

 Welcome to the course website for Computer Systems and Programming Tools in Spring 2025.

+(location)=
 This class meets TuTh 12:30PM - 1:45PM in Ranger 302 and lab on Monday 3:00PM - 4:45PM in Ranger 202.

 This website will contain the syllabus, class notes, and other reference material for the class.
+Links on the site can contain a lot of detail like for example, you can view the [class schedule by hovering here](#classschedule) or the [tentative lab schedule](#labschedule).

 ## Navigating the Sections